Behold our FTC disclosure masterpiece here. Updated Nov 5, 2025, this article contains one or more maps ...

 Bouncing off the western tip of Shenandoah National Park, we hope to shrink the remaining distance between a solid night's rest and our agreed rendezvous point with good friend Jon Radermacher.
 Jon's meeting us to lead through an aggressive southeastern Ohio twisties ride, so Beckley it is.
 Views along our way only get better.

 At sunrise, we're amped for the longest possible route to Columbus, Ohio.
-My brother, sister and her boyfriend Jed have rooms waiting for the lot of us complete with dinner and drinks.
+My brother, sister and her boyfriend Jed have rooms waiting for the lot of us, complete with dinner and drinks.
 The guilt we feel while stretching the ride for hours on end subsides at every turn.
-We even take an opportunity to roll, low rider style, through my hometown, barely recognizable in its changes since I lived there.
+We even take an opportunity to roll, lowrider style, through my hometown, barely recognizable in its changes since I lived there.
 All of that "development" can sometimes leave a void where history once was.

 That would not be the case for us.
 Returning to Libertyville, Illinois from Columbus, Ohio can optionally be done in one ride.
-Today, however, showers and thunderstorms present option b.
-Don't get me wrong.
+Today, however, showers and thunderstorms present option B. Don't get me wrong.
 We ride in the rain often but this isn't rain.
-This is more of a natural pressure washer, complete with a constant, diagonal lean and two-wheeled hydroplaning.
-A ten-minute underpass introduction to other fellow riders (plus one open-top hot rod) says that the next exit up ahead is where we'll be stopping for the night, just east of Indianapolis.
+This is more of a natural pressure washer, complete with a constant diagonal lean and two-wheeled hydroplaning.
+A ten-minute underpass introduction to fellow riders (plus one open-top hot rod) says that the next exit up ahead is where we'll be stopping for the night, just east of Indianapolis.

 Ready for an in-depth account of the entire journey?
 Let's get started … Day Zero: Preparation

-Have You Travelled The Blue Ridge Parkway?
+Have You Traveled The Blue Ridge Parkway?

 There are simply too many amazing scenic attractions along the parkway to cover in one week's riding time.
 What beautiful sights have you seen on this route?
 How did they affect you and what did you take away from the experience?
 Your input is invited.
 Leave a comment and/or write an article!